microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [New-MgBetaInvitation](New-MgBetaInvitation.md)
 Use this API to create a new invitation.
 Invitation adds an external user to the organization.
-When creating a new invitation you have several options available:
+When creating a new invitation, you have several options available: This API is available in the following national cloud deployments.

 ### [New-MgBetaOauth2PermissionGrant](New-MgBetaOauth2PermissionGrant.md)
 Create a delegated permission grant, represented by an oAuth2PermissionGrant object.
 A delegated permission grant authorizes a client service principal (representing a client application) to access a resource service principal (representing an API), on behalf of a signed-in user, for the level of access limited by the delegated permissions which were granted.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaOrganizationCertificateBasedAuthConfiguration](New-MgBetaOrganizationCertificateBasedAuthConfiguration.md)
 Create a new certificateBasedAuthConfiguration object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyActivityBasedTimeoutPolicy](New-MgBetaPolicyActivityBasedTimeoutPolicy.md)
 Create a new activityBasedTimeoutPolicy object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyAppManagementPolicy](New-MgBetaPolicyAppManagementPolicy.md)
 Create an appManagementPolicy object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration](New-MgBetaPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration.md)
 Create new navigation property to authenticationMethodConfigurations for policies

 ### [New-MgBetaPolicyAuthenticationStrengthPolicy](New-MgBetaPolicyAuthenticationStrengthPolicy.md)
 Create a new custom authenticationStrengthPolicy object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyAuthenticationStrengthPolicyCombinationConfiguration](New-MgBetaPolicyAuthenticationStrengthPolicyCombinationConfiguration.md)
 Create a new authenticationCombinationConfiguration object.
 In use, only fido2combinationConfigurations may be created, and these may only be created for custom authentication strength policies.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyAuthorizationPolicy](New-MgBetaPolicyAuthorizationPolicy.md)
 Create new navigation property to authorizationPolicy for policies